WB by-polls: BJP candidate allegedly assaulted by TMC workers

 In Kharagpur Sadar, 57.11 per cent of 2.25 lakh voters cast their votes till 3 pm, the official said.

-Kaliaganj with 2.69 lakh electorate, and Karimpur with 2.4 lakh electorate recorded 65 and 71 per cent votes respectively, he said.
+Kaliaganj with 2.69 lakh electorate and Karimpur with 2.4 lakh electorate recorded 65 and 71 per cent votes respectively, he said.

 Over seven lakh people are deciding the fate of 18 candidates in the three constituencies.